Assistant Dean of Teaching Practice and Academic Programs, CAS

 My scope of work in this role includes coordinating curriculum development and new program development in CAS, as well as assisting departments in adopting high impact teaching practices and evaluating teaching effectiveness.
 I am also a passionate champion of the continuum of care for CSU students and on an inclusive and affirming environment for our students, faculty, and staff, especially as it relates to the classroom and curriculum

-NTTF Senior Teaching Appointment, Bioagricultural Sciences and Pest Management
+NTTF Senior Teaching Instructor, Bioagricultural Sciences and Pest Management (BSPM)

-Currently, my main focus is teaching.
-I am also very interested in how writing-to-learn (WTL) models and other pedagogies can be used in science classrooms to help foster critical thinking and information retention for non-science majors.
+Currently, my time in this role is mainly spent in the classroom investigating, developing and refining tools to enhance the practice of teaching.
+I am interested in how writing-to-learn (WTL) models and other pedagogies can be used in science classrooms to help foster critical thinking and information retention for non-science majors.
 One of my goals is to develop (and later implement) methods that bring hands-on science experiments/demonstrations to high enrollment (150 + student) classes at CSU.
 This includes both traditionally taught and online course development.

 I have broad interests with respect to pest insect species in Colorado.
-My main focus over the past 10 years has been on insect pests of horticultural commodity crops.
-However, with the recent explosion in bed bugs around the state some of my focus has shifted toward urban entomology and the Cimex species pest complex.
+Historically, my main focus over the past 10 years has been on insect pests of horticultural commodity crops.
+However, more recently, some of my focus has shifted toward urban entomology issues.